New York last among big cities with 13% of workers back in offices

-Chicago is seeing fewer employees return to the office than all but two big cities across the U.S., data show.
+New York is seeing fewer employees return to the office than nine other major cities across the U.S., data show.

-Across 10 major metro areas, about a quarter of employees were in the office last week.
-In Chicago, that number was just 16 percent, Bloomberg reported.
+Across the 10 cities, about a quarter of employees were in the office last week.
+In New York, that number was just 13 percent, Bloomberg reported.

 Other parts of the country are seeing more employees come back, according to key-card access data from Kastle Systems International.
 In Los Angeles, 32 percent of employees were at work last week.
 In Dallas, 41 percent were.

-But in New York, only 13 percent of employees commuted in.
-San Francisco had just 14 percent at their cubicles last week.
+But in Chicago, only 16 percent of employees commuted in.
+San Francisco also mirrored New York, with 14 percent at their cubicles.

 On earnings calls, some landlords have voiced frustration that the work-from-home revolution has persisted.